Glory (religion): Human glory

 In comparison to the desire for glory from God, stands the desire for glory from man.
 Thomas Aquinas, in his Summa Theologica, cautions that an inordinate desire of glory, or praise, from man is a sin.
 He lists vainglory as a capital vice and, in some cases, as a mortal sin, cf. quotation.
 However, this is not to be confused with the desire for what Aquinas calls honours, which Aquinas considered a good, and embraces a moderate and reasoned pursuance of.

-According to the Book of Revelation 20.11-15, the dead in Christ will receive a perfect glorified body at the first resurrection; those saints alive will be transformed into a glorified perfect body.
+According to the Revelation 20.11-15, the dead in Christ will receive a perfect glorified body at the first resurrection; those saints alive will be transformed into a glorified perfect body.
 The second resurrection is for the white throne judgement.
 Those not resurrected in the first resurrection will be resurrected for judgement to include those born during the thousand-year kingdom.
 Those whose names do not appear in the book of life will be thrown in the lake of fire.